 Individuals whose adoption proceedings are in the final phases of processing may begin sponsoring their child before the adoption has been finalized.

 It is important to note that Canada has a separate procedure for sponsoring adopted children.

 All dependent children who are included in a sponsorship application must pass any applicable police and security checks and medical examinations.

-Campbell Cohen is one of Canada's leading immigration law firms.
-Campbell Cohen has over 45 years of experience and features a team of over 60 Canadian immigration attorneys, paralegals, and other dedicated professionals.
+Cohen Immigration Law is one of Canada's leading immigration law firms.
+Cohen Immigration Law has over 45 years of experience and features a team of over 60 Canadian immigration attorneys, paralegals, and other dedicated professionals.

-Campbell Cohen uses its dedication and expertise to bring families together in Canada.
+Cohen Immigration Law uses its dedication and expertise to bring families together in Canada.
 We provide professional legal services in areas such as sponsoring children, spouses, partners, parents and grandparents, as well as the Super Visa.